 In July 2002, we acquired all of the existing customer contracts of NewChannel, Inc. and associated rights.
 The purchase price was based, in part, on projected revenue from each of the former NewChannel clients at the time of their successful conversion to the LivePerson software platform.
-Our acquisition cost was approximately \$1.4 million, including the initial purchase price payment of \$600,000 to NewChannel.
+The total acquisition costs were approximately \$1.4 million.
 The total acquisition cost has been allocated to customer contracts and was amortized ratably over a period of 18 months, representing the then expected term of the client relationships.
 As of December 31, 2003, the total purchase had been completely amortized.

 In December 2003, we acquired certain identifiable assets of Island Data Corporation.
 The purchase price was based on projected revenue from the acquired customer contracts at the time of their assignment to us.
-As of June 30, 2004, we paid approximately \$370,000 in cash, and issued 370,894 shares of our common stock, in connection with the acquisition.
+We paid approximately \$370,000 in cash, and issued 370,894 shares of our common stock, in connection with the acquisition.
 The total acquisition costs were approximately \$2.1 million.
 Of the total purchase price, we have allocated approximately \$65,000 to non-compete agreements which will be amortized over a period of 24 months, representing the terms of the agreements.
-The remainder of the purchase has been allocated to customer contracts and will be amortized over a period of 36 months, representing our current estimate of the expected term of the acquired client relationships.
-The net acquisition costs of \$1.8 million are included in "Assets - Other intangibles, net" on our June 30, 2004 balance sheet.
+The remainder of the purchase has been allocated to customer contracts and will be amortized over a period of 36 months, representing our current estimate of the term of the acquired client relationships.
+The net acquisition costs of \$1.0 million and \$1.4 million are included in "Assets - Intangibles, net" on our June 30, 2005 and December 31, 2004 balance sheets, respectively.

 In January 2004, we filed a registration statement with the Securities and Exchange Commission to register the resale of up to 500,000 shares of our common stock by Island Data.
 Our registration of the resale of the shares was required by our agreement with Island Data.
 The shares registered for resale on the registration statement, but not actually issued to Island Data pursuant to the agreement, will be deregistered.
-We will not receive any proceeds from the sale of the shares of common stock covered by the Island Data registration statement.
+We did not receive any proceeds from the sale of the shares of common stock covered by the Island Data registration statement.